Skip to main content

 Training Overview

-Training should be a stepwise process, starting with reviewing the standard operating procedure or Hazard Control Plan and discussing potential hazards and methods to remove or mitigate them.
+After reviewing the standard operating procedure or Hazard Control Plan, discuss potential hazards and methods to remove or mitigate them.
+Then follow these steps:

 • Have the trainee observe the procedure.